mit-rss/intro_to_git/README.md

 ### Branch and merge

-1. Create a new branch based on master and call it whatever you want.
+1. Create a new branch based on main and call it whatever you want.
 2. Switch to the new branch and **make sure that you’re in that branch**.
 3. **Push your branch to the remote**.
 You should see a message that your new branch is now tracking a remote branch of the same name.
 4. Run